 Have you seen or gone through cases of a missed canal during treatment?
 It’s the worst.
 The root canal complexity may lead to failure of finding an extra canal, during the tooth’s former access.
 Unluckily, the tooth remains unsealed or incompletely sealed.
 Consequently, it potentially becomes prone to pain and infections.
 The good news is the presence of dental imaging plus cone-beam computed tomography (CBCT).
 Thanks to technology.
 The CBCT provides a more detailed tooth analysis prior to the procedure.
 Such images will help a dentist determine any possible errors and avoid this complication type.
 By doing so, it would save time for the treatment and begin the recovery journey, which might not take long as well.

 How long does the recovery take?

-Many teeth, after going through the root canal procedure, they tend to be more fragile and prone to breaking or chipping.
-Having said that, it’d be necessary getting a dental crown to secure the teeth involved in heavy grinding and chewing, including the molars and premolars.
-The front teeth aren’t so much in need of a crown for the forces involved in biting isn’t the same.
+Many teeth, after going through the root canal procedure, tend to be more fragile and prone to breaking or chipping.
+Having said that, it’d be necessary to get a dental crown to secure the teeth involved in heavy grinding and chewing, including the molars and premolars.
+The front teeth aren’t so much in need of a crown for the forces involved in biting aren’t the same.

 The Bottom Line

 While we may not have an ascertained amount of root canal treatment period, having an appropriate dentist or endodontist is very imperative.
 It’ll possibly make the procedure very calming before and after.
 Various factors contribute to the duration of root canal treatment, including the patient, the ability to open the mouth wide, and the development of complications.

 Several complications may arise when in canal procedure, as discussed in the above article.?
 For a quicker recovery, it’d best if you followed the instructions assigned by your dentist to avoid problems that could lead to more prolonged healing with increased pain.
 In case of anything, it’s recommended that you go back to your doctor and not self-medicate.